vernaillen/liferay-maven-workspace/README.markdown

+# Liferay Maven Workspace

-# An opinionated way of structure your next Liferay 7.0 Maven project.
+An opinionated way of structure your next Liferay 7.0 Maven project.

 ## Configs